lmcinnes/umap/doc/faq.rst

 The default answer is yes, but, of course, the real answer is "it depends".
-If your features have meaningful relationships with one another (say, latitute and longitude vales) then normalising per feature is not a good idea.
+If your features have meaningful relationships with one another (say, latitude and longitude vales) then normalising per feature is not a good idea.
 For features that are essentially independent it does make sense to get all the features on (relatively) the same scale.
 The best way to do